TGM-HIT/syt5-gek1051-mobile-application-budgeteer/CONTRIBUTION.md

 ## Additional Infos

 Automated actions run on the main branch which deploy the app.
 To get your changes through, please file a pull request.

+### Commit Messages

+We would like to remind you of how to write Commit-Messages.
+There are certain websites which can help you write good Commit-Messages[1].

+To summarize the Website a little bit, you should always start the Commit Message with a Verb like "Add", "Remove", etc. and then summarize the Work you have done.

+# Sources

+[1] Gitcommitmessages (no date) OpenStack.
+Available at: https://wiki.openstack.org/wiki/GitCommitMessages#Examples_of_good_practice (Accessed: 21 March 2024).